 Below, we’ll take a look at what you can expect if you’re planning a holiday this year.
-Whether you’re travelling abroad or you’ve booked yourself a staycation, this is what it’s like to go on holiday right now.
+Whether you’re travelling abroad and are asking yourself how much does it cost to fly a private jet so you can avoid crowded flights, or you’ve booked yourself a staycation, this is what it’s like to go on holiday right now.

 Some places have mandatory quarantine periods